ricardo-larosa/ricardo-larosa/README.md

 ### Hi there 👋

-- I am currently immersing myself in the world of AI and Machine Learning at Stanford University through their rigorous Artificial Intelligence Professional Program.
+- I am currently immersing myself in AI and Machine Learning at Stanford University through their Artificial Intelligence Professional Program.
-- Venturing through the landscapes of tech giants like VMware, Workday, and IBM, and navigating the challenges at two startups, has been a journey of exploration and innovation.
-Whether it was crafting robust software solutions or pioneering new pathways, each chapter brought unique learnings and challenges.
+- I have worked in tech giants like VMware, Workday, and IBM, and navigating the challenges at two startups.
 <!--
 **ricardo-larosa/ricardo-larosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.